hfarr/linguine/README.md

     I've been using a script to push updates and restart server but wowee that does not inspire confidence

+- Security
+    - Add state parameter to the oauth2 authorization workflow (need to do some learning for this)

 <br>

 ## Nitty Grittles